malindasuhash/malindasuhash.github.io/_drafts/2020-04-05-ccsk-distilled.md

   - Online searches to evaluate vendor reputation

 ### Electronic discovery
 - The process which an opposing party obtain private documents for use in litigation.
 Admissible in court.
-Admissible evidence means applicable and relevant.
+Admissible evidence means *applicable and relevant*.
 - Hosting data in a cloud platform does not oblivate the obligation to produce information.
 Therefore important to understand what data is not available to the client from the outset.
 - If the application platform or environment is at fault or relevant to the investigation, then the request has to be raised with the provider itself.
 - Some e-discovery tools used in traditional infrastructure may not be usable/applicable in the cloud.
 This means extra time and monitory impact expected to be considered and perhaps included in the contract.
 - Litigation hold - Using resonable steps to prevent the distruction of information in possesion that maybe used for a pending litigation.
-- Data may need to be retained for legal reasons which means storage and cost must be considered.
-(Large amount of data for an extended period).
+- Data may need to be retained for legal reasons which means storage and cost must be considered. (large amount of data for an extended period).
 - Scope of preservation - Party may need to retain data that is resonable for the litigation but client may over-preserve if granular preservation is not supported.
 - Data collection (Electronically Stored Information "**ESI**")
   - Data collection can be hard as customer may not have the required access.
   - Access and bandwidth costs - Prevents collection of large amount of data quickly.
 Establish a protocol to handle this.
-  - Bit byt bit imagin - Not generally possible due to multitenancy.
+  - Bit by bit image - Not generally possible due to multitenancy.
 Usually mandated due to resource pooling.
   - No direct access - IT equipment seizures for the purpose of evidence preservation.
   - Standard formats (e.g. PDF) - Favour this over proprietary unless some evidence is lost during conversion.
   - Storing data in the cloud not does prevent its being used as evidence.
 Should not be considered more or less admissible or credible merely because they were created or stored in the cloud.
   - Discovery by design - data in the cloud is available during e-discovery.
-  - [Sedona Conference](https://thesedonaconference.org/) - Recommendations for handlin ESI. (non-profit organisation)
+  - [Sedona Conference](https://thesedonaconference.org/) - Recommendations for handling ESI. (non-profit organisation)

  # 4. Compliance and audit management
  - Compliance audit and assurance should be continous.